Social Media Case Study: How do Teapigs Use It?

 Working for Chari-tea

 Teapigs aren’t only concerned with the environment, they’re also big on supporting communities around the world.
 They work with the Point Foundation, a charity who support educational activities for young people in Africa.
-For every package of Teapigs everyday brew that’s sold, a donation is made, and they also host regular tea school events where the profits are sent directly to the Point Foundation.
+For every package of Teapigs everyday brew that’s sold, they make a donation to the foundation, along with profits from their Tea School events.
 Additionally, they run other fundraising events, and match donations from customers.

-The incredibly popular tea school events are promoted largely on Instagram.
+Teapigs use Instagram to promote their hugely popular tea-school events.
 During the Covid-19 Pandemic in 2020, Teapigs made the decision to take provide the schools virtually rather than face-to-face.
 The comments showed that this was a hugely popular decision.

 Hosting Afternoon Tea